mgj/MvvmCross-Dreams/README.md

 4. Change the build action for MyProject.Core.Common.DreamsResources.resx to be "Embedded Resource" instead of "Content"
 5. Build and deploy the app!

+Youtube video showing the complete process in less than 2 minutes: https://youtu.be/ZE7MKovMs4s

 ### Features

 *   "Normal" full screen navigation